zazadovv/Macrophage_Vessel/README.md

 <img width="3826" height="1973" alt="Screenshot 2025-10-19 013119" src="https://github.com/user-attachments/assets/dd5f4ee3-2761-4460-990c-0db0ab6db9ad" />

+At the end the analysis Script ask if any IDs should be removed: these were either manually removed from non-filtered analysis or were filtered within the program; cells that were directly damaged from UV laser were removed from analysis.

+Output:

 The Script outpts file_segmentation_result.hdf5 file and result.csv file, which contains object data for mid-section volume, and rim-binding.
 These files were taken and manually cropped and registered for time of wounding and compared between wound conditions.